binaryage/totalfinder-web/about.md

 ## TotalFinder is a plugin, not a replacement

 Please keep in mind that TotalFinder is an add-on which gets loaded into the Finder when you launch `TotalFinder.app`.
 It does not modify your Finder files on the disk.
 TotalFinder is installed as a standalone application.
-But when launched it changes the current instance of Finder running in your computer memory.
+But when launched it changes the current instance of Finder running in memory.
 I call this process TotalFinder **injection** into Finder.

 ## System updates from Apple